beatrizgomess/bookreader-javaweb/README.md

 Hi!

-Este projeto foi realizado em sala de aula na disciplina de web II.
-Trata-se de um CRUD simples de Livros e utiliza Tecnologias como Java, servlet, html e css

-CRUD - Create, Read, Update e Delete;
-Para rodar o projeto é preciso utilizar o netbeans 8.2 e Tomcat.
-A arquitetura utilizada foi o MVC - Model, View e Controllers No package model estão outros dois packages de negocios e functions.
-Negocios trata-se da classe Books.
-E functions estão os métodos para realizar as atividades do CRUD

-Já no package controllers estão as classes Servlet para interação cliente-Servidor E as telas estão dentro da pasta web
+This project was carried out in the classroom in the course of web II.
+It is a simple CRUD of Books and uses Technologies such as Java, servlet, html and css

+CRUD - Create, Read, Update and Delete; To run the project you need to use netbeans 8.2 and Tomcat.
+The architecture used was MVC - Model, View and Controllers In the package model are two other business packages and functions.
+Business is the Books class.
+And functions are the methods to perform CRUD activities

+Already in the controllers package are the Servlet classes for client-Server interaction AND the screens are inside the web folder